 The government says the temporary move will mean 9/10 people buying a home during the exemption period won’t need to pay any stamp duty at all.

 The changes have been taken into effect immediately, here how it might affect you:

-Home movers moving up or down the property ladder are likely to be the biggest winners here.
+If you are Moving House in Manchester you are likely to be the biggest winner here.
 If you are moving and your purchase completes before March 31st 2020 then you will not pay Stamp Duty at all as long as the purchase price is <£500,000.
 The government predicts that the average stamp duty bill will fall by £4,500, but for properties priced at £500,000 the saving will be £15,000.